National Legal advice centre adopts Azure Information Protection to secure their documents and protect clients.

 With the added benefit of all devices being managed via Intune on Azure, the necessary software was distributed to over 100 devices in multiple locations within less that a couple of hours.

-With Azure Information Protection in place the centres can be sure that documents and emails relating to their clients and the most vulnerable in society and managed properly within the organisation and securely when shared externally.
-With this solution in place everyone can rest easily knowing clients are being helped and the data is safe.
+With Azure Information Protection in place, the law centres can be sure that documents and emails relating to their clients and the most vulnerable in society are managed properly within the organisation and securely when shared externally.
+With this solution in place, everyone can rest easy knowing clients are being helped and the data remains safe.